LukeDevX/foundry-contracts-template/README.md

 $ forge script script/Counter.s.sol:CounterScript --rpc-url <your_rpc_url> --private-key <your_private_key>
 ```

-Used to batch execute all script files ending with `.s.sol` in the `script/` directory for contract deployment.
+Used to batch execute all script files ending with `.sol` in the `script/` directory for contract deployment.
 **Supported networks**: `mainnet`, `bsc`, `polygon`, `arbitrum`, `optimism`, `sepolia`, `bsc_testnet`, `local`.

 ```shell